|

 O.G.S.

-Crawford, in the 19th century proposed a Scottish location, at Birdoswald,
+Crawford, in the 19th century proposed Birdoswald in Scotland,

-been a very common place name.
+been a common place name.
 Three locations in Wales, for

-has recently put forward evidence supporting a Welsh Camlann location, by the River
+has recently supported a Welsh Camlann location, by the River

 Gamlan.3